okeeffed/dennisokeeffe-blog/content/blog/2020-07-05-learning-a-new-language-tips.md

 <figcaption>Official Go docs</figcaption>

-Don’t think too hard about the “four hours of six” from the quote — it’s not about spending hours on the documentation.
+Don’t think too hard about the "four hours of six" from the quote — it’s not about spending hours on the documentation.
 It’s about learning where to go to find more information on the standard library and methods for things such as manipulating strings and arrays.

 ![Golang searching for strings](../assets/2020-07-05-search-go-docs.png)